samaita/blog/content/posts/address-quality-building-indonesian-address-validation-api.md

 The benchmark showed weaknesses in the current approach, not a fundamental flaw in the direction.

+- Exact matching fails on typos.
+A subdistrict written with a swapped letter ("Cihuar" for "Cihaur") does not match, and the subdistrict stays unresolved.
-- The status definition does not gate on the subdistrict, so the engine can be confidently wrong about the weakest level.
+- The status definition does not gate on the subdistrict, so an unresolved subdistrict can still come back VALID with high confidence.
 - The scorer rewards per-level matches, and one ambiguous token can match two levels and inflate confidence.
 - Roads are not in the reference data, so road-based addresses cannot be fully resolved.

-All three are concrete, addressable problems.
+All four are concrete, addressable problems.

 ## What I will change next

 Two changes are in progress:

 1. **Gate VALID on the subdistrict.** VALID should require all four levels: province, city, district, and subdistrict.
 Or it should report which level is missing or uncertain.
-2. **A generated alias layer.** When a name is ambiguous between Kota and Kabupaten, the seeder normalizes city names and generates the alias.
+2. **A generated alias layer.** The seeder normalizes names and generates aliases.
+This serves two purposes: it maps typo variants like "Cihuar" to "Cihaur", and it resolves Kota/Kabupaten ambiguity with a default preference.
 For this iteration, Kota is the default.
-I am testing whether that resolves the ambiguity cases the benchmark flagged.
+The alias infrastructure already exists in the schema (the `location_alias` table), and the strategy is declared in code but not yet wired into the runtime.
+I am testing whether this reduces the false matches the benchmark flagged.

 The benchmark will tell whether the number moves.